atomisthq/docs/docs/tutorials/add-new-bot-command.md

     https://raw.githubusercontent.com/atomist/end-user-documentation/master/.atomist/handlers/command/SearchStackOverflow.ts
 ```

-Your command handler uses the `http` function, so you need to add that
+This command handler uses the `http` function, so you need to add it
-dependency as an extension into the `manifest.yml` of your Rug
+as an extension into the `manifest.yml` of your Rug project.
-project.

 ```yml hl_lines="5 6"
 group: "atomist-contrib"